- What does the Services for Students with Disabilities (SSD) office do?

-- Who is responsible for telling my professors I need an accommodation?
+- Who is responsible for telling my professors and instructors I need an accommodation?

-The SSD Office facilitates accommodations and services to students with disabilities which ensure equal access to university programs and activities.
-Some of the most frequently requested accommodations and services include: test accommodations, taped textbooks, note takers, library assistance, course-specific tutoring, and sign language interpreters. (http://www.uwec.edu/ssd/services/)
+The SSD office facilitates accommodations and services to students with disabilities which ensure equal access to university programs and activities.
+For more information on accommodations select the following link.

 A disability is defined in the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973 as a mental or physical impairment which substantially limits one or more major life activities.
-"Substantially limits" is defined as being unable to perform or significantly restricting a major life activity, in comparison to the average person.
+"Substantially limits" is defined as being unable to perform or significantly restricting a major life activity.
 A "major life activity" is defined as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working.

 Individuals with disabilities must complete the standard university application form and meet the published university admission criteria (http://www.uwec.edu/admissions/Applying.htm).
 If an applicant with a disability wishes to request an exception to any admission requirement, s/he must:

 - include with the application a letter requesting the exception and explain the rationale for the request; and